 Mission Statement: Working together to serve the animals and people of Maricopa County.
 Vision Statement: We envision a community in which all pets are part of a family, provided with compassionate care and companionship.
 We strive to be an innovative and trusted resource for the community.

 Supporting pets and people during Covid-19: Pets are family, and MCACC is committed to helping both our four- and two-legged friends who have been impacted by COVID-19.
 We have partnered with the top animal welfare organizations in the Valley to provide information, resources and a community rehoming/temporary foster network for struggling pet owners impacted by the COVID-19 housing crisis.
 Visit Pet Housing Help AZ for more information.

-Adoptions and fosters: Visit our adoption page for details and to sign up for an appointment!
-Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley Shelter and 12 p.m. to 5 p.m.
-Friday through Sunday at our East Valley Shelter.
+Adoptions: Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley Shelter and 12 p.m. to 5 p.m.
+Monday through Sunday at our East Valley Shelter.
 Visit our adoption page for details.
-We are utilizing appointment-only adoptions through online signups and a revamped adoption web page during the health crisis.
-Sign up here for adoptions and here for fostering.
-Please check throughout the day for available slots as appointments do open up.

 Maricopa County Animal Care and Control employees are committed to animal welfare, and we are always looking to add talented individuals to our team, either at our West or East Valley Animal Care Centers.
 As one of the nation’s largest open-admission shelters, we work with our community to serve the animals and people of Maricopa County.
 Our adoptions, foster, kennel, behavior and animal control teams learn first-hand about proper care of homeless, stray and neglected animals and work hard to find them new homes.